 - “Business risk to biodiversity and ecosystems is too often overlooked” in The Guardian

 - “Five Public Sector Trends in Ecosystem Services” in GreenBiz

 - “How Will Ecosystem Services Affect Corporate Decision-Making” in GreenBiz

 Overall State of Play Reviews

-- Private Sector Uptake of Ecosystem Services Concepts and Frameworks (2013)
+- Private Sector Engagement with Ecosystem Services (2014)